-Quantitative measures Qualitative measures
+Qualitative measures

-Number of Presence of
+Presence of

-Frequency of Quality of
+Quality of

-Percentage of Extent of
+Extent of

-Ratio of Level of
+Level of

 - 2. The facilitator will lead a discussion on the different types of data sources and methods/techniques used to evaluate the IHRTP.
 Questions to consider: - What are the advantages and disadvantages of the various data sources and techniques for identifying different types of information? - How are data sources and techniques linked to results and indicators?